 We also use an organic red seaweed called Dulse, Palmaria palmata, which grows in the cool waters of the Atlantic Ocean along the shores of North America, Ireland, and Norway.
 Dulse has a long history of traditional use for promoting beautiful healthy skin.
 Dulse is a rich source of protein, fiber, and minerals such as calcium, potassium, and iodine and is often used to make an exfoliating scrub.

-Seaweed or Kelp, are rich in vitamins A, B, E, D, K, and C, carotenes, and minerals iodine, calcium, magnesium, potassium, phosphorus, silica, iron and zinc.
-Sea vegetables are believed to remove impurities from the skin, re-mineralize the skin, restore elasticity, and leave the skin feeling smoother and more supple.
-Sea vegetables provide moisturization and gentle exfoliation.
-The use of seaweed extract in a hot bath is said to be beneficial for treating skin disorders and easing the pain suffered from rheumatism, arthritis and other aches and pains.
-Considered a soothing, moisturizing plant, kelp powder is often used in mineral baths and facial masks.
+Seaweed provides moisture and gentle exfoliation.
+The use of seaweed in a hot bath is said to be beneficial for treating skin disorders and easing the pain suffered from rheumatism, arthritis, and other aches and pains.
+Considered a soothing, moisturizing plant, seaweed powders are often used in mineral baths and facial masks.

-In hair care, mineral rich kelp adds protection to the surface of hair, reducing moisture loss and infusing it with vitamins.
+In hair care, mineral-rich kelp adds protection to the surface of the hair, reducing moisture loss and infusing it with vitamins.
 The proteins, in particular, seem to strengthen roots, add body and shine and condition the scalp and hair.
 Some Hairstylists have found the nutrients in seaweed a great way to help limp and lifeless hair.